 The same applies to many newspapers.
 The Daily Mail website has made the printed edition more or less obsolete I reckon, although you’ll find articles for The Telegraph, The Times and The Guardian behind a paywall now.

 You can even use your mobile as a bus ticket on some networks.
-And obviously you are increasing your daily exercise by getting off earlier and walking, aren’t you?
+And obviously, you are increasing your daily exercise by getting off earlier and walking, aren’t you?
 At the moment, the less time you spend close to your fellow commuters the better.

 The very wise Martin Lewis suggests that you can immediately save money by dropping down a brand level – so move from premium to mid or mid to supermarket’s own.
 Some things are worth exploring – cereal, milk, bread, jam etc. Some, on the other hand, are worth sticking with if you really can’t face swopping them.
 My non-negotiables are Nescafe Gold Blend, Yorkshire or Glengettie Tea and Clover or butter.
 I swear some of the ‘faux’ butter spreads have never been anywhere near a cow.

 Did you know that the calorie content of a standard portion of fish and chips is around 2000 calories?
 That’s roughly the day’s entire calorie count for a woman.
 The husband and I went through a takeaway phase one year when we were doing up the house and the kitchen was out of action.
 By the end of the week we both felt ill – although we did have a huge collection of those handy plastic containers.
 We were also significantly poorer.